stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    * The sequence of encoded Stacks transactions

-### Checkpoint Blocks
+### Checkpoint Transaction Structure

-The structure of a checkpoint block is identical to the anchored Stacks block structure (see SIP-005).
-Like an anchored Stacks block, a checkpoint block contains the following data (in the same format):
+The checkpoint transaction contains information that today is found in anchored Stacks blocks (see SIP-005).
+At a high level, the payload for a checkpoint transaction contains:

-* A header:

-   * A block version byte

 * The total number of Stacks blocks so far

-   * The total amount of BTC spent to produce this chain
+* The total amount of BTC spent to produce this chain as of the parent of this Bitcoin block

 * A VRF proof

-   * A pointer to the last checkpoint block (its SHA512/256 hash)

-   * A pointer to the last Stacks block (its SHA512/256 hash its sequence number)

-   * A SHA512/256 merkle tree root hash over a sequence of internal system transactions (which only producers may generate)

 * The Stacks chainstate root hash as of the end of processing this block and all of its ancestors.

-* A body:

-   * A 4-byte big-endian number, equal to the number of internal system transactions

-   * The sequence of encoded internal system transactions

-Unlike anchored Stacks blocks today, the checkpoint block does not encode a microblock public key hash.
-This 20-byte space is repurposed as scratch area, which stackers and coordinators can use as they see fit.

-The checkpoint block contains only internal system transactions, which may only be created by producers.
-These include:

-* A coinbase transaction
-* (NEW) A transaction containing the Bitcoin block header
+* The Bitcoin block header

-* (NEW) A transaction containing the consensus hash calculated over all prior Stacks-specific on-Bitcoin transactions up until this checkpoint block's Bitcoin block (see SIP-005)
+* The consensus hash of the Bitcoin block

-* (NEW) A transaction containing the VDF statistics (see "Extension: Overdue Term")
+* VDF calibration data (see [Extension: Overdue Term](#extension-overdue-term))

+* The location of the last-seen snapshot transaction in the Bitcoin chain

-The wire formats for these new transactions can be found in Appendix B.
+The wire formats for this new transaction can be found in Appendix B.

-### Regular Block Validation
+### Block Validation

-Validating a block stream is similar to validating anchored Stacks blocks and microblocks today.
-Transactions are processed in order within their blocks, and blocks are processed in order by parent/child linkage.
+As before, transactions are processed in order within their blocks, and blocks are processed in order by parent/child linkage.
 Block-processing continues until a checkpoint block is reached, at which the node must proceed to process the associated Bitcoin block.
-After both the Bitcoin block and checkpoint block are processed, the node compares the Stacks chainstate root hash to the checkpoint block's root hash.
-If they do not match, then the checkpoint block is treated as invalid (and producers _must_ try again to produce a checkpoint block for the given Bitcoin block).
+After the Bitcoin block has been processed, the node compares the Stacks chainstate root hash hash to the checkpoint transaction's root hash.
+If they do not match, then the checkpoint block is treated as invalid (and producers should try again to produce a checkpoint block for the given Bitcoin block).
 If they do match, then the next stream of regular blocks may be processed.

-As it is today with microblocks, each regular block contains a monotonically-increasing sequence number to denote the order in which it was produced relative to the other regular blocks between checkpoints.
-There can be at most 65,535 regular blocks between two checkpoint blocks, and no forks of this regular block stream are allowed to be produced.
-Should a fork be discovered, anyone would be able to submit a `PoisonBlock` transaction (identical to today's `PoisonMicroblock` transaction) to the blockchain, which when processed would eliminate the block producers' block rewards for their tenure and grant the reporter 5% of the coinbase.

-The key differences are:

-* The block's signature is now a FROST-generated signature, and must be validated with the aggregate public key from the term.

-* Each time a regular block is produced, the Stacks chainstate MARF index commits to the block's index hash and height, as well as its parent's index hash and height.
+Each time a block is processed, the Stacks chainstate MARF index commits to the block's index hash and height, as well as its parent's index hash and height.
-The index hash is the SHA512/256 hash of the concatenation of the consensus hash of the last-processed Bitcoin block (i.e. this is committed to by the last checkpoint block), and the hash of the regular block's header.
+The index hash is the SHA512/256 hash of the concatenation of the consensus hash of the last-processed Bitcoin block (i.e. this is committed to by the last checkpoint transaction), and the hash of the regular block's header.
 Previously, this commitment only occurred when processing anchored Stacks blocks, and not microblocks.
-This step is now required for Clarity functions like `get-block-info?` to work correctly.
+This step is required for Clarity functions like `get-block-info?` to work correctly.

-* Because regular Stacks blocks do not contain a new VRF proof, the VRF seed for each block is calculated as the SHA512/256 hash of the parent block's encoded header and the parent block's VRF seed.
+Because non-checkpoint Stacks blocks do not contain a new VRF proof, the VRF seed for each block is calculated as the SHA512/256 hash of the parent block's encoded header and the parent block's VRF seed.
 This value is returned by the `get-block-info?` function in Clarity for a given Stacks block.

 ### Checkpoint Block Validation

-Validating a checkpoint block is similar to validating an anchored Stacks block today.
-Like regular Stacks blocks, checkpoint blocks have a distinct block height, even though they contain no user-submitted transactions.
-The act of processing a checkpoint block remains the act of updating the Stacks chainstate MARF to commit to its height and index hash, as well as that of its parent block (be it a checkpoint block or a regular block).
+When processing a Stacks block with a checkpoint transaction, the node must ensure that there is exactly one checkpoint transaction, and it is the first transaction in the block.

 The VRF proof generation and validation logic differs from the system today, because the VRF seed is no longer updated only once per Bitcoin block (but